-We encourage our patients to become an active participant in their overall wellness and prevention.
+We encourage our patients to become active participants in their overall wellness and prevention.
 By focusing on wellness, you take steps toward a healthy lifestyle that proactively prevents catastrophic illness.
-Our practice tailors’ services and visits to your specific healthcare needs so you can maintain your good health.
+Our practice tailors services and visits to each patient’s specific healthcare needs so you can maintain good health.
 Even if you only visit our office a few times a year, you’ll receive a good return on your investment.
 However, as we get to know you, we’ll develop a more intuitive, interactive health program so you might want to visit more often than you expect.

 Can children become members?

 Absolutely!
 We’re happy to see children (birth up to age 18) and offer a family rate that helps you save even more money per year.

 Can I cancel my membership?

 We expect to have an open, honest, respectful relationship with you.
 If you have voiced a complaint that we cannot satisfy together, you may cancel your membership at any time by phone, email, text, or by postal mail with 30-days’ notice.

 No. As Direct Primary Care practice, we do not file insurance and instead, charge a monthly membership fee that covers your 24/7 care.
 Because we forego insurance, our office will NEVER bill your insurance company, including Medicare and Medicaid, for our services.
 If you incur any procedure fees beyond what membership covers (click here for a list), we will provide an itemized bill which you will pay directly.